-This leaflet has useful information for anyone with dementia.
-You may also find this leaflet helpful if you're caring for someone with dementia.
+This leaflet has useful information for anyone living with dementia or supporting someone with dementia.

 As well as learning more about sight loss and dementia, you'll find a handy checklist on identifying sight loss and other information that will help you make the most of your sight.